Incontinentia pigmenti achromians

 - Increased body hair (hirsutism)

-- Streaked, whirled or mottled patchs of skin on the arms, legs, and middle of the body
+- Streaked, whirled or mottled patches of skin on the arms, legs, and middle of the body

 - Varying degrees of intellectual disability incluiding autism and learning disability